quii/learn-go-with-tests/math.md

 }
 ```

-We can rewrite the other test in the same pattern... but not before...
+And we can write a test for another time following the same pattern, but not
+before...

 <!--
 Here ends 7b
 -->

-### Refactor _EVEN MORE_
+### Refactor

-Two things now stick out to me:
+Three things stick out:

-1. We're not really testing all of the information we'd like to ensure - what
+1. We're not really testing for all of the information we need to ensure is
-   about the `x1` values, for instance?
+   present - what about the `x1` values, for instance?
-2. Also, those attributes for `x1` etc aren't really `strings` are they?
+2. Also, those attributes for `x1` etc. aren't really `strings` are they?
 They're
    numbers!
 3. Do I really care about the `style` of the hand?
 Or, for that matter, the
    empty `Text` node that's been generated by `zak`?

 We can do better.
-Let's make a few adjustments to the `Svg` struct and the
+Let's make a few adjustments to the `Svg` struct, and the
-tests to sharpen everything up a bit.
+tests, to sharpen everything up.

 ```go
 type SVG struct {